BWP09/pyntfy/README.md

 # PyNtfy (PyNotify)
 This module allows you to easily send notification using [ntfy](https://ntfy.sh/).
-This includes multiple helper funtions
+This includes multiple helper funtions.

-More info can be found at the [ntfy docs](https://docs.ntfy.sh/publish/)
+More info can be found at the [ntfy docs](https://docs.ntfy.sh/publish/).

 ## Example
 ```